Rakeela/dragora-notes/2023-02-07-Three-Hundred-and-Fifty-Sixth.md

 ---
 I managed to resist buying a mallowtop Reese's candy.
 It was hard!
 I really love them.
 They're only available seasonally.
 I've already overeaten today.
 Maybe I'll buy one tomorrow.

+I'm setting a more ambitious pace on the treadmill today.
+1.7 mph.
+It's harder.
+I'm unhappy with the frequency at which I have to take breaks.
+My feet are hurting more today than I can remember them hurting on previous days.

+I ended up going 9.6 miles on the treadmill, burning an estimated 1,520 kcal across 5 hours, 44 minutes, and 50 seconds.
+I walked 29,802 steps at 1.7 mph.

+---
+69,047 words on the file.
+384 words of progress.
+This has been hard to pick back up again.

+---
+Evening weigh-in:  252.1 pounds.
+Maybe chugging a liter of water right before the weigh-in was a bad idea from a morale standpoint, but I'm pretty sure this is a valid indicator of weight loss since yesterday's evening reading of 252.7 pounds.

 ---
 Back to [[day-post-archive]]